aselshall/eds/HW/project.md

 Check this [link](https://aselshall.github.io/eds/HW/peer) for peer-assessment criteria, form, and submission instructions.

 ## 3. Service learning (optional)
 You have the option to count service learning hours while working on your project.
 To qualify, your project should address a direct or research need for a community partner that is not for profit.
 A community partner could benefit from projects involving data analysis, predictive modeling, GIS-based spatial analysis, or workflow automation using Python libraries such as Pandas, Google Earth engine, GeeMap, and Scikit-learn.
 For example, one student worked on a [water quality analysis project](https://github.com/diggz1286/Project) with Sanibel-Captiva Conservation Foundation.
 Another student assisted with automating the workflow for Naples Botanical Garden.
 You can search for a community partner that aligns with your interests using the FGCU Community Partners Database: [FGCU Community Partners Database](https://servicelearning.fgcu.edu/CommunityPartnerDatabase/agencieslist).
 Examples of potential partners include the Florida Department of Environmental Protection, U.S. Army Corps of Engineers, FGCU, and other similar organizations.
 For example, you can contribute a research project at FGCU related to environmental data science.
 Here are some examples:
 - **[Red tide water quality management application (REMApp)](https://github.com/aselshall/rm/blob/main/hw/projects/p4.md)**: Involves enhancing harmful algal bloom prediction through advanced machine learning
 - **[Nature-based infrastructure for climate resiliency](https://github.com/aselshall/rm/blob/main/hw/projects/p1.md)**: Focuses on enhancing the climate resiliency of groundwater resources in South Florida through nature-based infrastrcture

 You can work with the instructor on one of these projects, or with other faculty on any project that meet the [project-objectives](#1.2-Project-Objectives).
 This is an opportunity to apply course concepts to real-world community challenges including local environmental challenges while fulfilling service learning requirements.

+#### Service Learning Action Steps
+- Step 1 Preparation: Identify a **not-for-profit** community partner and plan your project with
+- Step 2 Action: Setup service record in [Eagle Service Network (ESN)](https://www.fgcu.edu/studentlife/servicelearning/students/volunteeringrecordingservice-learninghours#documenting), work on your project, and track individual hours: [YouTube Video](https://youtu.be/QbQw6KiHTx0)
+- Step 3 Reflection: Reflect on the process in your final report and presentation
+- Step 4 Submission: Send professional message to community partner to express gratitude, summarize work and hour total, and request hour approval; submit hours to ESN and submit screenshot to Canvas for verification

 ## 4. FAQ